npm/cacache/README.md

 Creates a temporary directory with [`tmp.mkdir()`](#tmp-mkdir) and calls `cb` with it.
-The created temporary directory will be removed when the return value of `cb()` resolves -- that is, if you return a Promise from `cb()`, the tmp directory will be automatically deleted once that promise completes.
+The created temporary directory will be removed when the return value of `cb()` resolves, the tmp directory will be automatically deleted once that promise completes.

 The same caveats apply when it comes to managing permissions for the tmp dir's contents.